JanJiracek/english-for-designers/03-content-first/index.md

 <b>The most important thing for me is humility towards more experienced people, always friendly mood at work and do what you makes happy, chichachochachi.</b>

-  PS: be patient with me, sometimes I say some random word from my mount.
+  PS: be patient with me, sometimes I say some random word from my mounth.

   ________________